 Groupon for example just focuses on deals available in a person’s locale in their emails, like the one below.

-How can you create effective email marketing campaigns that are personalized to recipients?
+How can you create effective email campaigns for small business that are personalized to recipients?
 Consider implementing the following:

 How do you create subject lines that work well for you?
 Consider using the following steps.

 What is the best time to send emails?
 There is no one rule that fits all audiences.
 However, data may help provide a guideline for creating a hypothesis which could then be tested out.Experian marketing services found that the best open rate was between 8 pm to midnight.
 It also performed best for click-throughs and sales.